-If the organization is dispersed geographically and certain risks are associated with certain geographical areas, risks might be illustrated with a heat map, using color to illustrate the levels of risk individual branch offices are exposed to.
+A risk map is considered a critical component of enterprise risk management because it helps identify risks that need more attention.
+Identified risks that fall in the high-frequency and high-severity section can then be made a priority by organizations.
+If the organization is dispersed geographically and certain risks are associated with certain geographical areas, risks might be illustrated with a heat map, using color to illustrate the levels of risk to which individual branch offices are exposed.

 Identification of inherent risks is the first step in creating a risk map.
 Risks can be broadly categorized into strategic risk, compliance risk, operational risk, financial risk and reputational risk, but organizations should aim to chart their own lists by taking into consideration specific factors that might affect them financially.
 Once the risks have been identified, it is necessary to understand what kind of internal or external events are driving the risks.

 The next step in risk mapping is evaluating the risks: estimating the frequency, the potential impact and possible control processes to offset the risks.
 The risks should then be prioritized.
 The most impactful risks can be managed by applying control processes to help lessen their potential occurrence.

 As threats evolve and vulnerabilities change, a risk map must be re-evaluated periodically.
 Organizations also must review their risk maps regularly to ensure key risks are being managed effectively.

 Why it's important to create a risk map

 A risk map offers a visualized, comprehensive view of the likelihood and impact of an organization's risks.
 This helps the organization improve risk management and risk governance by prioritizing risk management efforts.
 This risk prioritization enables them to focus time and money on the most potentially damaging risks identified in a heat map chart.